AI-SDC/ACRO/docs/source/index.rst

 ACRO: Statistical Disclosure Control
 ====================================

 ACRO is a free and open source tool that supports the semi-automated checking of research outputs (SACRO) for privacy disclosure within secure data environments.
-This package acts as a lightweight Python tool that sits over well-known analysis tools to provide statistical disclosure control.
+SACRO is a framework that applies best-practice principles-based statistical disclosure control (SDC) techniques on-the-fly as researchers conduct their analysis.
+SACRO is designed to assist human checkers rather than seeking to replace them as with current automated rules-based approaches.

 .. note::
    **New in v0.4.8:** Enhanced support for complex statistical models and improved R integration.